 All of us at GMP are proud of our environmental record and the efforts we have made to promote a clean and healthy environment.
-The Environmental Team is always available and should be consulted anytime a question exists relating to an environmental matter.
+Our Safety and Environmental Compliance teams are always available and should be consulted anytime a question exists relating to an environmental matter.